RunReveal Onboarding Guide

 - Configure webhook name and description

-- Copy your webhook URL
+- Copy your webhook URL and bearer token (if authentication is enabled)

 Protect your webhook URL - it provides write access to your RunReveal workspace.